MrBourriz/Land-Cover-mapping-using-GEE/README.md

 ## To Do

-- [x] Implementation of the classification
+- [x] Implementing RF Algorithm in GEE.
-- [x]
+- [x] Visualization of the NDVI time series.
-- [ ] Enhancement of the classification accuracy
+- [ ] Enhancement of the classification accuracy.
-- [ ] Convert GEE JavaScript to Python
+- [ ] Convert GEE JavaScript to Python.

 ## Acknowledgments